-- Continue to make improvements in recreation centers and parks to increase positive activities, - Add elements to enhance safety and security within our parks, such as improved lighting, cameras, call boxes, etc. - Increase programming, even programs that go late into the night to encourage positive activity throughout the city, - Work with partners to actively engage in parks to help all Atlantans stay active, engaged, and safe, and - Continue to design future recreation To address affordable housing, DPR will work centers and parks with crime prevention with partners and other city departments to best practices in mind. coordinate the development of affordable housing near parks.
+- Continue to make improvements in recreation centers and parks to increase positive activities, - Add elements to enhance safety and security within our parks, such as improved lighting, cameras, call boxes, etc. - Increase programming, even programs that go late into the night to encourage positive activity throughout the city, - Work with partners to actively engage in parks to help all Atlantans stay active, engaged, and safe, and - Continue to design future recreation centers and parks with crime prevention best practices in mind.